gjsify/doc/packages/typedoc-plugin-remote-search/README.md

 # Typedoc Remote Search Plugin

+A plugin for TypeDoc that moves the API search to the server.

+## Why?

-This plugin is especially useful when the API documentation is very large.
-This can lead to the `search.js` becoming several hundred MB in size and thus unusable.
+This is useful when the API documentation is very large.
+This can lead to the `search.js` becoming several hundred MB in size and thus unusable on the client side.

 ## Install